-- Other Health/Dental Insurance Questionnaire ask your patients to update this information annually or when a change occurs in other health and/or dental coverage, including Medicare, that the subscriber or any covered dependent may have. - Electronic Funds Transfer (EFT) and Electronic Remit Advice (ERA) Enrollment form Complete these forms if you want to participate in the EFT program and/or do not currently receive an ERA.
+- Other Health/Dental Insurance Questionnaire ask your patients to update this information annually or when a change occurs in other health and/or dental coverage, including Medicare, that the subscriber or any covered dependent may have. - Electronic Funds Transfer (EFT) and Electronic Remit Advice (ERA) Enrollment form Complete this form if you want to participate in the EFT program.
 The authorized person who signs this form must sign the EFT Terms and Conditions.
-You can fax completed forms to 803-870-8065, Attn: EFT Coordinator, or email to provider.eft@bcbssc.com.
-An authorized person of your company must sign the required EFT Terms and Conditions Form and submit it along with the EFT and ERA Enrollment Form.
-The authorized person who signs this form must also sign the EFT and ERA Enrollment Form. - Refund Form Complete this form when sending BlueChoice unsolicited (voluntary) refund checks. - Provider Reconsideration (Appeal) Form Use this form to request review of a claim that has processed with an adverse determination.
-It ensures the medical information and supporting documentation you fax or mail gets to the right area at BlueChoice.
+You can fax completed forms to 803-870-8065, Attn: EFT Coordinator, or email to Provider.EFT@bcbssc.com.
+An authorized person at your company must sign the form and the required EFT Terms and Conditions. - Refund Form Complete this form when sending BlueChoice unsolicited (voluntary) refund checks. - Provider Reconsideration (Appeal) Form Use this form to request review of a claim that has processed with an adverse determination.
+It ensures the medical information and supporting documentation you fax, or mail gets to the right area at BlueChoice.